-The motor inside fuel pump starts to spin and runs for a few seconds to build pressure.
-Generally you will find that electrical fuel pumps are located in the fuel tank in order to use the fuel in the tank to cool the pump and ensure a steady supply of fuel.
-Electric fuel pumps can be heard as a quiet whine or hum in most cars.
+The motor inside the electric fuel pump, starts to spin and runs for a few seconds to build pressure.
+Generally you will find that electrical fuel pumps are located in the fuel tank; in order to use the fuel in the tank to cool the pump and ensure a steady supply of fuel.
+Electric fuel pumps can be heard as, a quiet whine or hum in most cars.
 Most fuel pumps are built to last a long time.
 When in doubt, test it.

 Fuel Pump – How Can They Fail